EaseCation/TransferPro/README.md

 # TransferPro
-Transfer plugin based on origin transfer for minecraft bedrock
+Transfer plugin based on origin transfer for NukkitX